 Check your area for availability.
 If you are building in an area that currently has infiNET, you must follow the fibre cabling guidelines.

 - Single Family Unit (SFU).
 There are slight differences in fibre cabling for single-family units in infiNET communities.
 To ensure your builds are properly wired, check our Fibre Servicing Guidelines for Single Family Units (pdf).

 - Multiple Dwelling Units (MDU).
 You need inside fibre to connect to infiNET and bring the future of fibre optics to MDU homeowners and residents.
 Benefits of pre-wiring with fibre:

-- Tenants won’t be disrupted
+- Tenants will not be disrupted

 - Faster installation (and with less hassle) compared to wiring with fibre after your units are constructed